websanco/liferay-learn/docs/dxp-cloud/latest/en/build-and-deploy/overview-of-the-dxp-cloud-deployment-workflow.md

 ### Option 1: Deploying Through the Command Line Interface

 Using the CLI tool is the quickest way to deploy local changes to a service.
 With it, you can deploy from your terminal and skip pushing your changes to a remote repository or triggering a Jenkins build altogether.
-However, unlike other deployment methods, the CLI tool can also deploy local changes for one service at a time.
+Unlike other deployment methods, the CLI tool can also deploy local changes for one service at a time.

 To do this, log in to the CLI tool in your terminal, and navigate to the folder for the service you want to deploy (the folder must contain the service's `LCP.json` file).
 Then, initiate the deployment process by running `lcp deploy`, and select which project and environment to deploy to (e.g., `dev`, `uat`, `prd`).
 For the deployment to be successful, you must have permissions to deploy to the chosen environment.
 See [Deploying Changes via the CLI Tool](./deploying-changes-via-the-cli-tool.md) for a walk through of this deployment workflow.